bdintelligence20/bcc/parallel-build-guide.md

 - Changes to `beiqi-geoip/**` will trigger the GeoIP service build
 - Changes to `beiqi-home-master/**` will trigger the Frontend build
-- Changes to `beiqi-service-master/beiqi-service-master/ruoyi-admin/**` will trigger the Admin Backend build
-- Changes to `beiqi-service-master/beiqi-service-master/ruoyi-web/**` will trigger the Web Backend build
+- Changes to `beiqi-service-master/beiqi-service-master/**` will trigger the Backend Services VM deployment
 - Changes to `beiqi-web-master/**` will trigger the Admin Panel build

 ### Manual Builds